 (3) Since the calculation of the Actuarially Indicated Premium assumes that the Companies will pay their Reimbursement Premiums timely, interest charges will accrue under the following circumstances.
 A Company may choose to estimate its own Reimbursement Premium installments.
 However, if the Company's estimation is less than the provisional Reimbursement Premium billed, an interest charge will accrue on the difference between the estimated Reimbursement Premium and the final Reimbursement Premium.
 If a Company estimates its first installment, the Administrator shall bill that estimated Reimbursement Premium as the second installment as well, which will be considered as an estimate by the Company.
 No interest will accrue regarding any provisional Reimbursement Premium if paid as billed by the FHCF's Administrator, except in the case of an estimated second installment as set forth in this Article.
 Also, if a Company makes an estimation that is higher than the provisional Reimbursement Premium billed but is less than the final Reimbursement Premium, interest will not accrue.
 If the Reimbursement Premium payment is not received from a Company when it is due, an interest charge will accrue on a daily basis until the payment is received.
 Interest will also accrue on Reimbursement Premiums resulting from submissions or resubmissions finalized after December 1 of the Contract Year.
 An interest credit will be applied for any Reimbursement Premium which is overpaid as either an estimate or as a provisional Reimbursement Premium.
 Interest shall not be credited past December 1 of the Contract Year.
-The applicable interest rate for interest credits will be the average rate earned by the SBA for the FHCF for the first four months of the Contract Year.
-The applicable interest rate for interest charges will accrue at this rate plus 5%.
+The applicable interest rate for interest credits and charges will be the average rate earned by the SBA for the FHCF for the first four months of six months preceding the start of the Contract Year.
+For balances paid after the invoice due date, interest will accrue at this rate plus 5 percent.